DfE-approved CPD & support

 Improve workload and wellbeing for school staff service

 The DfE's Improve workload and wellbeing for school staff service contains a range of supportive resources for schools to review and reduce workload, and improve staff wellbeing.
-We have recently worked with school leaders to create new resources for the service, including:
+DfE has recently worked with school leaders to create new resources for the service, including:

-We are keen for any feedback from the sector, which can be provided using our feedback form, or any ideas that can be developed for future updates on the service.
+DfE are keen for any feedback from the sector, which can be provided using their feedback form, or any ideas that can be developed for future updates on the service.

 Link: Improve workload and wellbeing for school staff service